wires/degraphmalizer/README.md

 })
 ```

+# The internals

-# The rule that marks documents as 'dirty'
+## The rule that marks documents as 'dirty'

 The rule: Suppose document `x` changes.
 We now want to find all
 documents affected by this change.
 Suppose we have a property